lijinhan21/retarget_vision/README.md

 6. Prepare to generate hoig:
     - Generate human smplh trajectory from video
     - Determine whether need waypoints for each step by VLM.
 (Output 'Target Only' or 'Whole Trajectory')
+    - Do hand object detection, detact whether hand is in contact with a protable object in each step.
-    - TODO: calculate ik weights by VLM, and do hand object contact detection by hand_object_detector.
+    - TODO: calculate ik weights by VLM.
 7. Generate hoig from video, retarget and apply ik (with grasp primitives), and visualize the plan in `plan_vis.mp4` in annotation folder.

 ## 2. Data Preparation (scripts)